LED Bulbs: The Problem of Indoor Light PollutionUpdated: February 12, 2017Green Living

-The bad news is that they are toxic and not necessarily a better choice than CFLs for your health or the environment.
+The bad news is that they are not in any way a better choice than CFLs for your health or the environment.

 How depressing!
 It seems stocking up on your incandescents is the only way to go at this point to tide you over until a nontoxic solution becomes commercially available – besides candles, that is!

-A new study by the University of California Irvine has found LED bulbs to be loaded with lead, arsenic, and nickel.
-The high intensity red bulbs contained the most arsenic.
-Low intensity red lights had high amounts of lead, while white bulbs had lower amounts of lead but worrisome levels of nickel.
+The high intensity red LED bulbs used in full spectrum infrared saunas contained the most arsenic.
+Low intensity red lights had high amounts of lead.
+White bulbs used for home lighting had lower amounts of lead but worrisome levels of nickel.

-Like CFLs, LED bulbs should be treated as hazardous waste because broken bulbs in landfills threaten soil and groundwater with contamination.
+Fortunately, unlike CFLs, LED light bulbs are not as fragile or likely to break in the home environment, However, LEDs still need to be treated as hazardous waste.
+Broken bulbs in landfills threaten soil and groundwater with contamination.

-Similarly, anyone who breaks an LED bulb in a home environment should don a mask and gloves and sweep up the pieces with a specially made broom (are they kidding??
-Like that is going to ever happen).
-The team of UCI scientists also recommended safety gear for crews who respond to car crashes as LED technology is utilized for car headlights and traffic lights.
+Similarly, anyone unfortunate enough to break a LED bulb is advised to don a mask and gloves and sweep up the hazardous mess with a specially made broom.
+The team of scientists also recommended safety gear for crews who respond to car crashes as LED technology is utilized for car headlights and traffic lights now.